robinagandhi/swa/slides/lecture-2/include/assurance-case.md

 - A question: ~~.red[How many XSS weaknesses does Canvas have?]~~
 - Fact, no argument needed: .red[~~Canvas uses AES encryption~~]

+???
+Now that we know how to write good claims, we can also look at some poor claim constructions that should be avoided.
+The first bad example is "XSS results for Canvas".
+This claim has a noun-phrase but no verb phrase.
+It is just describing an entity.
+The second claim is a bad example as it is describing an action to be taken, and not a system property.
+The third claim is a question.
+Finally, the last claim can be examined by direct observation and no argument is needed.
+So it is not appropriate as a top-level claim.
+Although, it may be OK if it appears towards the end of an argument, and is directly supported with evidence.

 ---
 class: middle
 # .red[Actual] bad examples